“Lewis Schaffer: Unopened Letters From My Mother”

 Edinburgh EH8 9DD

-Free admission, a voluntary collection will be made at the door.
+Free admission but a collection will be made at the end of the at the door.
 Tickets must be procured from the EdFringe Box Office.
 Due to the nature of the show, no tickets will be available on the door.
+Click here for tickets.

 “Lewis Schaffer: You Are Beautiful”

 Lewis Schaffer reprised his hit Edinburgh 2015 show in 2016 with a new name and the sponsorship of Arab Cargo Ltd of West Brompton, London.

 The show was rated by THE LIST as the 248th highest-rated show out of 1914 shows reviewed by the major review sites.
 See the entire list of reviewed shows.